-In 1901 John Charles Etchells aged forty two from Manchester was living at Elm House, he was a Mechanical Engineer.
+1901: John Charles Etchells aged forty two years from Manchester was living at Elm House, he was a Mechanical Engineer.
 He was also the treasurer of the Bollington Cross Sunday School Guarantee Fund.
 John lived with his wife Jessie who was the same age and was also from Manchester, and their four children aged between eight and fifteen years all born in Heaton Chapel except the eldest daughter Matilda who was born in Northumberland.
 They also had one servant/governess, twenty eight year old Maud Isabel Hunt from Derbyshire and a visitor Agnes Eva Williams aged forty five years and from Manchester.

-The Mottershed family bought numbers 10 and 12 Bollington Road at an auction around 1981.
-They had a shoe shop in number 10 and lived in number 12.
-And later number 10 became an off licence and video shop.
-By 1989 the shop also had the odd groceries in too such as bread.
+The Mottershed family bought numbers 10 and 12 Bollington Road at an auction around 1982.
+They had a shoe shop in number 10 and they lived in number 12.
+Later number 10 became an off-licence and video shop.
+By 1989 the shop also had the odd groceries available.
 In 1983 some land adjacent to Kingsway off the back garden of Elm House was sold off and two houses were built there.
-A few years later numbers 10 and 12 were seperated and number 10 was sold to a company who sold persian rugs from there.
-This business is still trading in a unit in Clarence Mill.
+A few years later numbers 10 and 12 were separated internally and number 10 was sold to a The Weave, a company that sells Persian rugs.

 So for many years number 10 and number 12 were ‘the same place /connected’ hence why I have included number 10 on this page.

-Elm House is now used as an architect’s office although it has just been sold at the time of writing (12/2018).
+Elm House, number 12 is now used as an architect’s office although it has just been sold at the time of writing (12/2018).

-There is very little census information on it but in 1911 John James Parrott, a Wheelwright aged thirty two years from Macclesfield lived at number 10 with his wife Martha Ann thirty four years and three sons aged from ten months to four years although they also seemed to be listed as living with their Parrott’s extended family at number 4 Bollington Road, otherwise known as Heywood Farm.
+There is very little census information on number 10 but in 1911 John James Parrott, a Wheelwright aged thirty two years from Macclesfield supposedly lived here with his wife Martha Ann thirty four years old and their three sons aged from ten months to four years although they also seemed to be listed as living with their Parrott’s extended family at number 4 Bollington Road, otherwise known as Heywood Farm.

-And in 1939 number 10 was occupied by David Spilsbury aged seventy four who was a gardener, and his daughter Maud Spilsbury aged fifty six years.
-Maud’s occupation was a Charwoman (which was a cleaner not a maid )
+1939: number 10 was occupied by David Spilsbury aged seventy four years.
+He was a gardener and lived with his daughter Maud Spilsbury aged fifty six years.
+Maud’s occupation was a Charwoman (which was a cleaner not a maid apparently).

-1939 number 8 was occupied by Elizabeth Hilton aged seventy four and John Hilton her son aged forty two years, he was a silk spinner and was married but no mention of a wife on this census.
+1939: Number 8 was still occupied by the now widowed Elizabeth Hilton aged seventy four years and John Hilton Junior, her son, aged forty two years.
+He was a silk spinner and was married but no mention of a wife on this census.

 It is not clear what year number 8 was demolished.